tfeist12/Obsidian/HPE Notes/To Do.md

 - Review comments and test scenarios on ippodd osd add and remove ip address requests change

 **Firmware update notes
+- unable to do concurrent switch firmware updates.
+They must be done serially.
+- We also verify that a firmware image file exists in lir-data for the requested version before we begin the update
 - offline -> upload -> reboot -> online
 - state machine sets conditions on our switch custom resource for each state
 - offline and online mode are set almost instantly. upload takes about 5 minutes. reboot takes about 4